-- 7.1 Any forklift/industrial truck found not safe for operation must be immediately removed from service under the Lockout/Tagout program. - 7.2 Maintenance to be conducted on any forklift/industrial truck shall not be performed in a hazardous location (Class I, II, and III) - 7.3 Utilize Lockout/Tagout procedures to control hazardous energy sources during maintenance operations. - 7.4 All repairs shall be made by an authorized service technician. - 7.5 Forklifts/industrial trucks shall be deemed safe for operation following all maintenance activities.
+7.1 Any forklift/industrial truck found not safe for operation, must be immediately removed from service.

+- 7.2 Maintenance to be conducted on any forklift/industrial truck shall not be performed in a hazardous location (Class I, II, and III) - 7.3 Utilize Lockout/Tagout procedures to control hazardous energy sources during maintenance operations. - 7.4 All repairs shall be made by an authorized service technician. - 7.5 Forklifts/industrial trucks shall be deemed safe for operation following all maintenance activities.